-Dave Gottwald is an award-winning visual designer, design educator, and writer.
+Dave Gottwald is a visual designer, design educator, and award-winning writer.
 His research explores the theming of consumer spaces and interplay between the built and the virtual.
-Gottwald is currently Associate Professor in the Art and Design Department of the College of Art & Architecture at the University of Idaho where he teaches interaction design, experiential design for the built environment, and exhibit design.
+Gottwald is currently Associate Professor in the Department of Art and Design of the College of Art & Architecture at the University of Idaho where he teaches interaction design, experiential design for the built environment, exhibit design, and typography.

 Animate(d) Architecture now available in ebook and Hardcover